COVID-19 FAQS for People with Epilepsy and Carers

 I am in a clinical trial and taking an experimental drug.
 What should I do?

-I have read some warnings that some fever-reducing drugs are not safe to take if I’m infected with COVID-19.
+I have read some warnings that some fever-reducing medications are not safe to take if I’m infected with COVID-19.
 Is this true?

 If you have a fever or body aches, you can take one of these drugs for relief, as long as you follow the dose instructions.